ooni/probe-cli/docs/design/dd-008-richer-input.md

 its own constructor for the proper target loader, and split the implementation inside of the `targetloader` package to have multiple target loaders.

-	*  rework `pkg/oonimkall` to invoke a target loader rather than relying on the `InputPolicy`

 	*  make sure richer-input-enabled experiments can run with `oonimkall` after we have performed the previous change

+	* make sure we're passing the correct check-in settings to `oonimkall` such that it's possible to run Web Connectivity from mobile using the loader and we can simplify the mobile app codebase

 *  devise long term strategy for delivering richer input to `oonimkall` from mobile apps, which we'll need as soon as we convert the IM experiments